ThanhTNV/save-bao/README.md

 # Text Recognition Web Service

 A web service that performs Optical Character Recognition (OCR) on low-quality text images using a combination of ASP.NET Core backend and Python-based AI processing.
+Specialized in recognizing Vehicle Identification Numbers (VINs) from images.

 ## Project Overview